mfkiwl/Coupled-Mode-Lasers/README.md

 Type 'userpath' at the MATLAB command line to check.

-### Possible issues:
-The GitHub repository was created with a hyphen in the name, whereas in the original local repository, the directory name had a space.
-If run-time errors occur indicating that the path / directory was not found, the files should be edited to change the space to a hyphen.

 ## USER GUIDE:
 The 'Coupled Mode Twin' should have a sub-directory called 'html'.
 From within MATLAB, double-click on the 'CoupledMode.html' file.
 This opens a